 The NSNC Education Foundation fosters training opportunities for columnists and others interested in column writing.
 The nonprofit foundation works with the National Society of Newspaper Columnists and others to serve as a training tool for both aspiring and published columnists in all media.
 The foundation’s special emphasis has been on helping assist college columnists.

 The scholarship program of the NSNC Education Foundation is on hiatus.

 Undergraduates (including seniors) writing bylined general interest, editorial or specialized (humor, sports, business, arts, culture, etc.) columns appearing in print or online editions of college newspapers.
 Columns carrying dual bylines are eligible, but only one prize will be awarded.

-Submit copies and links for three bylined columns published between Tuesday, Aug.
-15, 2017, and Friday, June 15, 2018, in this online form.
+Submit copies and links for three bylined columns published between (blank) and (blank).
 One entry per student.
 No entry fee required.

 Scholarship winner will be determined by judges chosen by the NSNCEF.

 By participating in the writing contest, each entrant represents that their submission is original to the entrant, and all rights are exclusively owned and/or controlled by the entrant to the full extent necessary to enable the National Society of Newspaper Columnists Education Foundation to use the submission as contemplated by the contest rules.
 By participating, each entrant understands and agrees that neither the NSNCEF, its agents, affiliates, sponsors nor representatives have any liability with respect to any damages out of acceptance and use of a scholarship.